About the Journal

 Advances in Technology Innovation (AITI), ISSN 2518-2994 (Online), ISSN 2415-0436 (Print), is an international, multidiscipline, peer-reviewed scholarly journal.
 The official abbreviated title is Adv. technol. innov.
-It is dedicated to provide a platform for fast communication between the newest research works on the innovations of Technology & Engineering.
+It is dedicated to providing a platform for fast communication between the newest research works on the innovations of Technology & Engineering.
 A paper will be online shortly once it is accepted and typeset.
-Currently, there is no publication charge, including article processing and submission charges.
-AITI is an open access journal which means that all contents are freely available without charge to the user or his/her institution.

 AITI is indexed by: